256hz/hh-backend/README.md

 - `/generate/:amount`: add this many more random colors to the DB.

 ### COLOR FILTERING
 I chose to filter the colors on creation, because it only needs to happen once, and this lessens the load on the browser.
-The method I used was pretty hand-coding intensive, because it turns out our mental map of colors doesn't correspond easily to numerical values.
+The method I used is not maintainable and would need to be replaced by a better translation of colors to values.
+It turns out our mental map of colors doesn't correspond to the way we write colors as numbers.

-I added the 'cyan' category to the original spec because otherwise the line between blue and green was too blurry.
+I added the 'cyan' category to the original spec because I thought that otherwise the line between blue and green was too blurry.

 Color generation happens like this:
 - Generate 3-digit (6 character) random hex number.